Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Diagnosis:

-When there are severe symptoms or if your answers indicate that your Conjunctivitis is high risk (for example, caused by a sexually transmitted infection, a serious bacterial infection, or a foreign agent in the eye), your Ophthalmologist may request samples of the fluid draining from the eye for lab testing.
+When there are severe symptoms or if your answers indicate that your Conjunctivitis is high risk (for example, caused by a sexually transmitted infection, a severe bacterial infection, or a foreign agent in the eye), your Ophthalmologist may request samples of the fluid draining from the eye for lab testing.

 Signs and Symptoms of Conjunctivitis: